rlovell3/password_gen/README.md

 # Default usage:
+  If neither the -l or the -s flags are passed, the default password length will be 20 characters, and the default character set used for password generation includes  A-Z, a-z, and 0-9.
+It also includes these symbols:  !@+*=#$%&

 ```
     ./password_gen.sh
 ```
 # Optional flags:
   Use the -l flag to set the number of characters, or length, of the password.
 ```
-    $  ./password_gen.sh -l 35  (sets length of password.
-Default=20)
+    $  ./password_gen.sh -l 35  (Sets length of password to 35 characters.)
 ```
   Use the -s flag to modify the character-set used to create the password:
 ```
-    $  ./password_gen.sh -s "A" (for all symbols)
+    $  ./password_gen.sh -s "A" (for *almost* all symbols)
-    $  ./password_gen.sh -s "N" (for UPPER/lower/numbers)
+    $  ./password_gen.sh -s "N" (for UPPERCASE:A-Z  lowercase:a-z   numerals: 0-9)
     $  ./password_gen.sh -s "H" (like "N" but with hyphens every 4 characters)
 ```
 # Combine Flags: